mariomac/MONOPang/README.md

-MOO Pang
+MONO Pang
 ========
-2011 Mario Macías
+2014 Mario Macías

 ![Screenshot](shot.png "Screenshot")

-Simple videogame created for my students of Object-Oriented Design and Programming.
-Code and comments are in Spanish language.
+C#/Mono port of MOO Pang that I did to get introduced in such language.
+[Please refer to the original MOO Pang web wite for more information about MOO/MONO Pang](https://github.com/mariomac/MOOPang).

 Compiling and executing
 -----------------------
-From the console, go to the project root directory and type:

-ant run
+TO DO

 How to play
 -----------